Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

+Non-IIDness and non-stationarities can take a vast number of possible forms.
+Indeed, even the question about the presence of non-IID structure cannot be answered from data in full generality \citep{WaldWolfowitzRuntest, RandomnessTestsOnline} (see also Prop.\ \ref{prop:imposs_A}).
+It is therefore not possible to provide adequate quality of estimation over arbitrary non-IID structure.
+This makes a detailed understanding and choice of inductive biases, and considerations for deciding the applicability of methods a priori, indispensable.
+By choice of inductive bias we mean here specifically, what form of non-IID structure we intend to optimize performance for.

-\paragraph{Choice of Inductive Bias:} We want to be more precise concerning the nature of such changing models.
-First, the principle of causal modularity suggests that causal mechanisms change independently of each other.
+First, the principle of causal modularity \cite[p.\,63]{PearlBook}\cite[2.1 (p.\,19)]{Elements} suggests that causal mechanisms change independently of each other.
 From this perspective it appears reasonable to direct our focus to changes that occur \emph{locally in the model}.
 To this end, we will expand around the limit where changes in different mechanisms (more precisely: different links) occur independently.

 Second, variations of the generating model seem particularly relevant for large data-sets.
 By relevant we really mean two things: Changes in the generating model seem more likely to occur in large data-sets, but from a practical perspective this challenging problem may also not possess satisfying solutions on too small datasets.
 Thus we pay particular attention to the careful statistical description and scaling properties -- both statistically and concerning compute-resources -- with increasing sample-size.